10 Best Concrete Stains of 2023 – Reviews & Top Picks

 Application

-Regardless of its potency, you have to look at the ease of application.
+Regardless of its potency, you must look at the ease of application.
 A concrete stain should be easy to apply because it will determine the effort you have to exert, which could impact the result.
-It also determines if you have to buy additional products such as cleaners or brushes.
+It also determines if you have to buy additional products, such as cleaners or brushes.
 Some concrete stains are sprays, so they don’t require brushes and other accessories.

 Coverage

-Every manufacturer should specify how much surface their product can cover.
-The more surface it can cover, the fewer expenses you’ll incur.
+Every manufacturer should specify how much surface area their product can cover.
+The more it can cover, the fewer expenses you’ll incur.
 Coverage shouldn’t affect the quality of the stain.
-That means the stain shouldn’t lose richness the bigger surface you apply it on.
+That means the stain shouldn’t lose richness on the bigger surface when you apply it.

 Dilution

 With some stains, you can dilute them to get more surface coverage.
 Some provide a dilution ratio of 4:1.
 Others can provide a 10:1 ratio.
-That allows you to cover more surface, but it shouldn’t compromise the stain quality.
+That allows you to cover more surface area but shouldn’t compromise the stain quality.
 The stain shouldn’t become thinner once diluted.
 If that happens, you might have to apply more than one coat to get a dark color.

 Drying time

 How long a concrete stain needs to dry will impact how you plan the project.
-With some stains, you might have to leave it overnight before you can apply the sealer the following day.
+With some stains, you might have to leave it overnight before applying the sealer the following day.
 Some stains can dry in a couple of hours, allowing you to continue the rest of the process the same day.

 Cleaning

 There is the cleaning pre-application, but you also might have to do cleaning post-application.
-It’s usually acid-based stains that need a good cleaning after application so that you neutralize the surface and remove any residue that might’ve remained.
-That means you’ll also need to get neutralizing solutions to clean before using water.
+It’s usually acid-based stains that need a good cleaning so that you neutralize the surface and remove any residue that might’ve remained.
+That means you’ll also need neutralizing solutions to clean before using water.

 Water-based stains don’t require neutralizing solutions, so cleaning is relatively easy.
 In most cases, you can use water and soap.